RFC and ICANN Compliance

 File to edit when tuning PG:

-sudo nano /etc/postgresql/16/main/postgresql.conf
+sudo nano /etc/postgresql/17/main/postgresql.conf

-Set password for user "postgres"
+Set password for user "postgres" and create empty db to import backup.

 sudo -u postgres psql postgres